D0bledore/LibScraper/README.md

 **Concept**

-Transform LibScraper from a book list generator to a full-fledged digital library.
+Transforming LibScraper from a book list generator to a full-fledged digital library.

 **Implementation**